 Choosing the best photo editing software for beginners is about finding a product that offers a nice variety of editing tools along with helpful online resources to teach you how to use the software.
-A software that has a user-friendly interface will also be extremely valuable to beginners.
+An application that has a user-friendly interface will also be extremely valuable to beginners.
 Price is likely going to be another big concern if you’re new to photo editing because you probably won’t want to pay the high prices that accompany most professional photo editing software.
 Many products offer free trials, which is a great way to test out the software and see if it is a good fit for you.
 The three companies listed below represent some of the best photo editing software for beginners based off the above criteria.

-Adobe Photoshop Elements 12 is one of the best photo editing software for beginners because it offers an impressive selection of editing tools along with some very nice online resources to help you learn how to use all aspects of the software.
+Adobe Photoshop Elements 12 is one of the best photo editing software options for beginners because it offers an impressive selection of editing tools along with some very nice online resources to help you learn how to use all aspects of the software.
 A user guide and video tutorials are a good place to get started, but if you need a little extra help, you can always contact Adobe for assistance.
-One really unique thing about Adobe Photoshop Elements 12 is that you can choose between different modes based on your level of experience.
+One really unique thing about Adobe Photoshop Elements 12 is that you can choose among different modes based on your level of experience.
 So, for example, a complete beginner may want to start with the Quick mode, while those with a little more experience may opt for the Guided or Expert modes.
 Photoshop Elements 12 also has quite a few advanced editing tools available, so that you will never feel restricted with what you can do.
 Adobe Photoshop Elements 12 also offers a 30-day, full-service free trial, which gives you a great opportunity to see if the software is what you’re looking for.

-ACDSee Pro 7 is another one of the easiest photo editing software for beginners.
+ACDSee Pro 7 is another one of the easiest photo editing software options for beginners.
 Though lacking some of the more advanced tools found in Adobe Photoshop Elements 12, ACDSee Pro 7 has a nice array of standard editing features and a very customizable interface, all at a fairly reasonable price.
-You may have to be a little more self-sufficient when it comes to finding answers because live chat and phone support are unavailable, but ACDSee has a community forum and knowledge base, along with a user guide, to help beginners learn how to use their software.
-When you purchase ACDSee Pro 7, you will also get access to 10 GB of cloud storage space absolutely free, so you can upload your photos to the Internet and have access to them whenever and wherever you need it.
+You may have to be a little more self-sufficient when it comes to finding answers because live chat and phone support are unavailable, but ACDSee has a community forum and knowledge base, along with a user guide, to help beginners learn how to use the software.
+When you purchase ACDSee Pro 7, you will also get access to 10GB of cloud storage space absolutely free, so you can upload your photos to the internet and have access to them whenever and wherever you need it.
 Like Adobe Photoshop Elements 12, ACDSee Pro 7 has a 30-day free trial available, and this may be a good place to start if you are new to photo editing software.